 Convertible securities include bonds, debentures, notes, preferred stocks and other securities that may be converted into or exchanged for, at a specific price or formula within a particular period of time, a prescribed amount of common stock or other equity securities of the same or a different issuer.
 The conversion may occur automatically upon the occurrence of a predetermined event or at the option of either the issuer or the security holder.
-The holder of a convertible security is generally entitled to participate in the capital appreciation resulting from a market price increase in the issuer's common stock and to receive interest paid or accrued on debt or dividends paid or accrued until the convertible security matures or is redeemed, convertible debt or preferred securities, as applicable.
-Convertible securities have characteristics similar to non-convertible debt or preferred securities may also be subordinate to any senior debt obligations of the issuer, and, therefore, an issuer's convertible securities may also be subordinate to any senior debt obligations.
+The holder of a convertible security is generally entitled to participate in the capital appreciation resulting from a market price increase in the issuer's common stock and to receive interest paid or accrued on debt or dividends paid or accrued until the convertible security matures or is redeemed, converted or exchanged.
+Before conversion, convertible securities have characteristics similar to non-convertible debt or preferred securities, as applicable.
+Convertible securities rank senior to common stock in an issuer's capital structure and, therefore, normally entail less risk than the issuer's common stock.
+However, convertible securities may also be subordinate to any senior debt obligations of the issuer, and, therefore, an issuer's convertible securities may entail more risk than such senior debt obligations.
 Convertible securities usually offer lower interest or dividend yields than non-convertible debt securities of similar credit quality because of the potential for capital appreciation.
 In addition, convertible securities are often lower-rated securities.